 Do You Have a Leak Under the Foundation of Your Garland Home?

-When water leaks force their way up into the home through the concrete slab, plumbers commonly refer to this as a slab leak, and if not addressed in a timely manner, can cost you several thousands of dollars in damage to your home.
+When water leaks force their way up into the home through the concrete slab, plumbers commonly refer to this as a slab leak, and if not addressed in a timely manner, it can cost you several thousands of dollars in damage to your home.

+One of the major factors that impacts this issue is the water content of the soil beneath your home.
 Think of the soil under your home like a sponge.
 When it’s very wet, the sponge expands.
 If you leave it out in the heat, it dries up and shrinks.
 The same thing happens with the soil under your house.
 It only needs the smallest of movements to compromise the integrity of the underground water pipes.

 We normally see this type of problem in older homes.
 However, we’ve also seen this in newer homes due to poor workmanship and poor drainage around the home’s perimeter.